Long Island Museum

-As always, the PJDS is the product of a lot of loving attention from volunteers who work all year round attending film screenings, calling directors and distributors (many times), creating public relations materials and completing logistical arrangements worthy of generals.
+As always, the goal of the PJDS is to bring you new documentaries while they are still “new,” films you cannot see locally or download—yet, the best of the festivals right in your own backyard.
+The series is the product of a lot of loving attention from the volunteers who work all year round, attending film screenings, calling directors and distributors (many times), creating public relations materials and completing logistical arrangements worthy of generals.

 At the PDJS we’re all about new ideas and conversations.
 We invite you to email or speak to any of our PJDS team regarding new ideas and requests you may have to make the series even better.